- Search The Registry

 *James Lu Valle was born on this date in 1912.
 He was a Black Chemist.

 From in San Antonio, Texas, he received a Bachelor of Arts from UCLA in 1936.
-During that time he ran track for UCLA and won a Bronze medal in 400 meter race in the 1936 Berlin Olympics.
-In 1937, Lu Valle earned a Master of Arts and Ph.D. in 1940 from California Institute of technology.
+During that time he ran track for UCLA and won a Bronze medal in a 400-meter race in the 1936 Berlin Olympics.
+In 1937, Lu Valle earned a Master of Arts and Ph.D. in 1940 from the California Institute of technology.

 204 37th Avenue North Suite 330